piyush960/ContactApp/README.md

 ```

 2. Set up the backend first
-go to ./backend directory
+go to backend directory
 ```shell
 cd backend
 ```
 ```shell
 npm install
 ```
-create a .env in the [backend](./backend) directory
+create a .env file in the [backend](./backend) directory
 and configure it with following fields
 ```shell
 PORT = 8080